datacarpentry/NEON-R-Spatial-Vector-deprecated/_posts/R/dc-spatial-vector/2015-10-26-L00-open-a-shapefile.md

 {% include _toc.html %}

-##About
+## About
-In this lesson we will open and plot point, line and polygon vector data, stored in shapefile format in `R`.
+In this lesson, we will open and plot point, line and polygon vector data stored in shapefile format in `R`.

 **R Skill Level:** Introduction - you are just getting started with spatial data